Acupuncture RI - A Place for Healing and Wellness

 Dr Ryan will also work with the patient to submit for out-of-network reimbursement from other health insurance plans.

 Dr. Ryan comes highly recommended as a Providence, RI acupuncturist.
 Please read about her in Providence's Finest 2014 profile series from the Providence Phoenix www.proactiveresources.com/100914/

 Dr. Ryan is NCCAOM certified (National Certification) http://www.nccaom.org/ and she is licensed in RI, California and Massachusetts (see links below).

 Go to http://www.gancao.net/, http://www.americanacupuncture.com/ & http://nccam.nih.gov/health/acupuncture/ for anything you ever wanted to know about acupuncture and Chinese herbs!
-Please refer to the NCCAOM website for credentialing info http://www.nccaom.org/find-a-nccaom-certified-practitioner - I am credentialed by NCCAOM http://www.nccaom.org/ as well as licensed in California - http://www.acupuncture.ca.gov/ and Rhode Island http://www.health.ri.gov/licensing/ https://healthri.mylicense.com/Verification/
+Please refer to the NCCAOM website for credentialing info http://www.nccaom.org/find-a-nccaom-certified-practitioner - Dr. Ryan is credentialed by NCCAOM http://www.nccaom.org/ as well as licensed in California - http://www.acupuncture.ca.gov/ and Rhode Island http://www.health.ri.gov/licensing/ https://healthri.mylicense.com/Verification/

-Please visit my yelp site http://www.yelp.com/biz/acupuncture-ri-providence and my other website at www.acupunctureprovidence.com for more information or for patient reviews other than those on this website.
+Please visit her yelp site http://www.yelp.com/biz/acupuncture-ri-providence and her other website at www.acupunctureprovidence.com for more information or for patient reviews other than those on this website.